who we are

 The North Carolina Early Intervention Branch (NCEI) is a part of the N.C.
 Division of Public Health.
 It is the lead agency for the N.C.
 Infant-Toddler Program (ITP).
 The Infant-Toddler Program provides supports and services for families and their children, birth to three who have special needs.
 Research shows that this time period is critical.
 It offers a window of opportunity to make a positive difference in how a child develops and learns.
 Sixteen Children's Developmental Services Agencies (CDSAs) across North Carolina work with local service providers to help families help their children succeed.

-families and caregivers of children enrolled in the N.C.
-Infant Toddler Program will be able to help their children reach their maximum potential.
+Our vision for families and caregivers of children enrolled in the N.C.
+Infant Toddler Program is that they will be able to help their children reach their maximum potential.

 Our mission is to provide supports and services to families and children to help them be successful in their homes and communities, by using every-day learning opportunities.
 We will respect the diversity of families and use evidence-based practices to guide our work.